 Anyone feeling unwell should not visit someone in our Care Home – even if you have tested negative for coronavirus and you are fully vaccinated.

 Our care staff continue to carry out their twice a week LFD tests.

 As visitors to rooms will have been vaccinated, visitors need not wear masks in their loved one’s rooms.
 Masks must be worn in the communal spaces within the Care Home.

 Hugging is definitely OK!
 Visitors are advised to avoid face-to-face contact.

-Our intent now is to focus on restoring the best quality of life we can to all our residents, while at the same time allowing space for our staff and residents to recover from a tough 18 months.
+Our intent is to focus on restoring the best quality of life we can to all our residents, while at the same time allowing space for our staff and residents to recover from a tough 26 months.
 The College will continue to monitor the situation with coronavirus and listen to and act on Government guidance.
-We will also, in the context of how we intend to move forward from 16th August 2021, outlined in this notice, continue always to provide our employees, residents and visitors with a safe and healthy environment at Morden College, on all our sites.
+We will continue to provide our staff, residents, and visitors with a safe and healthy environment at Morden College, on all our sites.
 We will of course keep visitors to our website updated as the situation evolves.